-Here we include a short list of the most popular pit-stops in the Reno-Sparks area that burners with little time on their hands, or experienced knowledge about the area, typically want to check off as a stop before heading off to the playa.
+Here we include a short list of the most popular Random Curiosity, Grocery, Water, Hardware, and Nightlife resources in the Reno-Sparks area that burners with little time on their hands, or with some knowledge of the area, typically want to check off as a pit-stop before heading off to the playa.

-Although this list tends to also be reflect our favorite shops, we defer to experience here in pointing out that, although they are somewhat scattered around the region, there is a reason why these shops are so popular during the burner migrations.
-Please read on for the details…
+Although this list reflects our favorite shops, we do defer to experience here in pointing out that, although they are somewhat scattered around the region, there is a reason why these shops are so popular during the burner migrations.
+Read on for the details…

 The Melting Pot World Emporium

 1049 South Virginia Street – 775-322-9445 – map – (Downtown)